Economic Impact Report

 Falmouth University is focussed on developing skills for the future economy and responding directly to the economic development needs of Cornwall, particularly the growth opportunities in the creative economy.
 We're developing and retaining talent in the county, for the benefit of the local economy.

-An enterprise and innovation hub
+An enterprise and knowledge exchange hub

 Where possible, the University seeks to innovate alongside industry in high growth markets, supporting the development of exciting start-ups and the creation of new jobs in Cornwall.